Tawang: Tourism

-Tawang receives snowfall every year during December–January.
-There is also a ski lift in town.
+Tawang receives snowfall every year during the months of December–January.
+There is a ski lift in the town.
 Tawang is the most famous tourist destination in Arunachal Pradesh.

-Visitors to Tawang, as is the case with the entire Arunachal Pradesh, require special Inner Line Permit (ILP) issued by the concerned government body and can be obtained from offices based in Kolkata, Guwahati, Tezpur, and New Delhi.
+Visitors to Tawang, as is the case with the entire Arunachal Pradesh, require a special Inner Line Permit (ILP) issued by the concerned government body, which can be obtained from offices situated in Kolkata, Guwahati, Tezpur, and New Delhi.
 Most of the travel from the plains is on a steep hill road journey, crossing Sela Pass at 4176 m.
 Tourists can travel to Tawang from Tezpur, Assam by road and Tezpur has direct flights from Kolkata.
 In Oct 2014, a biweekly helicopter service from Guwahati was started by the Arunachal Pradesh government.

-Other notable and worth visiting places include: Sela Pass, Bumla, Lumla, Shonga-tser (Madhuri) Lake, PTSO Lake, Zemithang.
+Other notable and worth visiting places include Sela Pass, Bum La Pass, Lumla, Sangetsar Tso (Madhuri Lake), Pangang Teng Tso (PTSO Lake), and Zemithang.